-Name: 1.
+Γ Name: 1.
 Have you received a copy of ou ur Home working policy?
-Yes No (If you have answered No to the above question, you should not proceed with this questionnaire but report back to the health and safety manager to obtain the information.
-Employee Answers (Please say yes or no where relevant and expand as necessary in this column) Manager's Comments 2.
+Yes No (If you have answered No to the questionnaire but report back to = information. , Employee Answers (Please say yes or no where relevant and expand as necessary in this column) Manager's Comments 2.
 Which room in the house do you intend to use as your workbase?
-E.g. spare bedroom, box room, dining room. • 3.
-How many electrical sockets are available in this room for work equipment?
+E.g. spare bedroom, box room, dining room.
+3. How many electrical sockets are available in this room for work equipment?
 4. Do you believe your electrical wiring is in a safe condition?
 Yes No 5.
 Are you satisfied that you can provide sufficient heating, lighting and ventilation for your own comfort and well-being?
 Yes No 6.
 What means of communication have you got in an emergency?
 7. Will there normally be someone else in the house, during the working day who can summon assistance if necessary or will separate arrangements be necessary?
 Yes No 8.
 Is the home used as a place of work by anyone else?
 Yes No 9.
 Will children have access to the work area?
 Yes No 10.
 It will be your general responsibility to ensure that any equipment that is supplied to you is stored securely within your home.
 Do you feel that your home is sufficiently secure?
 Yes No